-Kiera Byland is 22 years old and she has been a Special Olympics Great Britain athlete since 2014.
-Kiera has numerous learning disabilities; despite them, Kiera has been able to achieve so many wonderful things and she is a true leader and ambassador for inclusion.
+Kiera Byland BEM is 24 years old, and she has been a Special Olympics Great Britain athlete since 2014.
+Kiera has Rubenstein’s Taybi Syndrome and a learning disability; despite these, Kiera has been able to achieve so many wonderful things.
+She is a true leader and ambassador for inclusion.

 Special Olympics Africa